Clarity logoClarity logoClarity

 The stock market matches buyers and sellers of company shares.
 Here's how exchanges work, what happens when you place an order, and how trades settle.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Billions of dollars change hands every single day on the stock market, yet most people who invest in it couldn't explain how it actually works.
-If you own stocks; or plan to — understanding the machinery behind the market will make you a more confident, less anxious investor.
+If you own stocks, or plan to, understanding the machinery behind the market will make you a more confident, less anxious investor.
 Let's pull back the curtain.

 The stock market is a network of regulated exchanges where buyers and sellers trade ownership shares (equity) in publicly listed companies.
 When you place a buy order through a brokerage, it gets routed to an exchange or market maker, matched with a seller, and the trade settles one business day later (T+1).
-Prices are determined in real time by supply and demand; more buyers push prices up, more sellers push prices down.
+Prices are determined in real time by supply and demand, more buyers push prices up, more sellers push prices down.

 The stock market is a network of exchanges where buyers and sellers trade shares of publicly listed companies.
 When you "buy a stock," you're purchasing a tiny ownership stake in a real business.
 That share entitles you to a proportional claim on the company's future profits and assets.